-The Sciences Career Fair is an opportunity to visit with representatives from approximately 100 sciences industries, consulting firms, governmental agencies, non-profit agencies, and graduate and professional schools from Texas and across the nation.
-Recruiters can tell you about internship and full-time job opportunities, their graduate and professional school programs.
+The Sciences Career Fair is an opportunity to visit with representatives from industries, consulting firms, governmental agencies, non-profit agencies, and graduate and professional schools from Texas and across the nation.
+Recruiters can tell you about internships, full-time job opportunities, graduate and professional school programs.

-This career fair is for undergraduate and graduate students from the College of Agriculture and Life Sciences, the College of Geosciences, the College of Science, and the College of Veterinary Medicine & Biomedical Sciences.
-However, all students are welcome to attend the Sciences Career Fair.
+This career fair is for undergraduate and graduate students from the College of Agriculture and Life Sciences, the College of Geosciences, the College of Science, and the College of Veterinary Medicine & Biomedical Sciences and the Health Science Center.
+However, all students and former students are welcomed to attend the Sciences Career Fair.

 Dress: Business casual

 Details: Meet with employers participating in the Sciences Career Fair.
 Light hors d’oeuvres provided.

 Sponsored by the Career Center, College of Science, College of Geosciences, School of Public Health, Bioenvironmental Sciences Program, Student Geosciences Council, National Assoc of Environmental Professionals and International Society for Pharmaceutical Engineering

 Students should bring student ID.
 No need for students to pre-register.